-The end of the Edo period is also called Bakumatsu (Later part of Bakufu).
-Look at the circled area of the timeline above.
-The swords made during this time is called Shin Shin-To.
-They are also called Fukko-To style (復古, means revival).
-The shape of the sword, Hamon, Boshi, etc, is a copy of the Ko-to and Shin-to.
-The characteristics of Shin Shin-To (新新刀) and well-known swordsmiths are those below.
+The later part of the Edo period is called Bakumatsu.
+See the circled area of the timeline above.
+Swords made during this time are called Shin Shin-to.
+They are also called Fukko-to (復古刀: revived sword).
+Fukko-to copied the shape, hamon, boshi, and other features of the Ko-to and Shin-to swords.
+The characteristics of Shin Shin-to (新々刀) and well-known swordsmiths are those below.

-- Katana, Wakizashi, Tanto, they all tend to be similar or copy of the previous shape
+- Katana, Wakizashi, and Tanto, all tend to be similar to or copy of the Ko-to and Shin-to in

-- Many swords often have Hi or detailed engraving.
+- Many swords often have hi or detailed

-- Detailed engravings, but more realistic than the previous time.
+- Detailed engravings, but more realistic than the previous times.

-Settsu (Osaka area) ——–Gassan Sadayoshi (月山貞吉) Gassan Sadakazu (月山貞一) Gassan family are famous for detailed carvings.
+- Settsu (Osaka area) ————Gassan Sadayoshi (月山貞吉) Gassan Sadakazu (月山貞一) Gassan family is famous for detailed carvings.